bsaavedrabo/DataStructuresGame/README.md

 - *Progress tracking:* provide students with a dashboard that shows their progress, achievements, and areas for improvement, so they can monitor their own progress and stay motivated.

+- *Languages:* the content will be available in English and Spanish.

 ## Authors:
 Belen Saavedra, Alejandro Ramos and ...